akkadotnet/akka.net/docs/articles/intro/tutorial-1.md

 When one creates an actor in Akka.NET it always belongs to a certain parent.
 This means that actors are always organized into a tree.
 In general, creating an actor can only happen from inside another actor.
-This creator actor becomes the _parent_ of the newly created _child_ actor.
+This 'creator' actor becomes the _parent_ of the newly created _child_ actor.
 You might ask then, who is the parent of the _first_ actor you create?
+To create a top-level actor one must first initialise an _actor system_, let's refer to this as the object `System`.
-As we have seen in the previous chapters, to create a top-level actor one must call `System.ActorOf()`.
-This does not create a "freestanding" actor though, instead, it injects the corresponding actor as a child into an already existing tree:
+This is followed by a call to `System.ActorOf()` which returns a reference to the newly created actor.
+This does not create a "freestanding" actor though, instead, it injects the corresponding actor as a child into an already existing
+tree:

 ![box diagram of the architecture](/images/actor_top_tree.png)